JohnGiorgi/mathematics-for-machine-learning/index.md

 Now, when the new basis vectors aren't orthogonal, then we won't be able to use the dot product (really, the projection) to map from one basis to another.
 We'll have to use matrices instead, which we'll meet in the next module.

-> This part is a little tricky.
-Honestly, its best to watch
+> Honestly, this part is tricky.
+It might be worth it to watch the first three videos of the [Essence of Linear Algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) series.
+For the lazy, jumpy straight to this [video](https://youtu.be/kYB8IZa5AuE).

 #### Conclusions

 So in this video we've talked about the dimensionality of a vector space in terms of the number of independent basis factors that it has.
 We found a test for independence that the set of vectors are independent if one of them is not a linear combination of the others.
 We've talked more importantly about what that means in terms of mapping from one space to another and how that is going to be useful in data science and machine learning.

-> Honestly, this part is tricky.
-It might be worth it to watch the first three videos of the [Essence of Linear Algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) series.
-For the lazy, jumpy straight to this [video](https://youtu.be/kYB8IZa5AuE).

 ### Applications of changing basis